Community Infrastructure Levy (CIL)

-Before the development starts, the Royal Borough must be served with a commencement notice stating the date when the development will commence.
-The Royal Borough then issues a demand notice for the CIL payment in accordance with its instalments policy.
-If a commencement notice is not received, penalties apply and full payment is due immediately.
+The Council will then issue a demand notice for the CIL payment in accordance with its instalments policy.
+If a commencement notice isn't received, surcharges apply and full payment is due immediately.

 Exemptions from CIL

-The following types of development are exempt from CIL:
+The following types of development are exempt and can get relief from CIL:

-- Buildings into which people don't normally go, or only go into to perform maintenance.
-This covers things like water pump stations or electrical substations
+- buildings into which people don't normally go or into which they only go to perform maintenance, for example, water pump stations or electrical substations